a2stuff/a2d/res/notes/testplan.md

 * Configure a IIc or IIc+ in MAME.
 Launch DeskTop.
 Apple > About This Apple II.
 Verify that the system doesn't hang probing Slot 2.

+* Configure a IIe system with a 16MB RAMFactor card (e.g. GR8RAM from https://garrettsworkshop.com/) with a single 16MB partition.
+Apple > About This Apple II.
+Verify that the calculated memory size is accurate, i.e. it is not off by 64k.

 ## System Speed

 * Run System Speed DA.
 Click Normal then click OK.
 Verify DeskTop does not lock up.